-Brian Clements is the author or editor of 15 print and digital collections of poetry, including anthologies such as An Introduction to the Prose Poem, volumes of poetry from Quale Press, Texas Review Press, and Meritage Press, and innovative online projects.
+Brian Clements is the author or editor of 17 print and digital volumes, including anthologies such as Bullets into Bells: Poets & Citizens Respond to Gun Violence, An Introduction to the Prose Poem, volumes of poetry from Quale Press, Texas Review Press, and Meritage Press, and innovative online projects such as Every Atom: Reflections on Whitman at 200.

-Brian earned the PhD from Binghamton University in 1993 and, since then, has taught writing and literature at Binghamton, Broome Community College, University of Texas at Dallas, University of North Texas, Southern Methodist University (his alma mater), and Western Connecticut State University, where he was the founding Coordinator of the innovative MFA in Creative and Professional Writing.
+Brian earned degrees from Southern Methodist University and State University of New York at Binghamton and has taught writing and literature at Binghamton, Broome Community College, University of Texas at Dallas, University of North Texas, Southern Methodist University, and Western Connecticut State University, where he was the founding Coordinator of the innovative MFA in Creative and Professional Writing and currently directs the Kathwari Honors Program.

 In Dallas during the 90s, he helped to found the non-profit literary center The Writer’s Garret and served as its inaugural Assistant Director before working for 6 years in Technical Communications for clients such as Texas Instruments, Kodak Health Imaging, and smaller startup companies.
 He also founded and edited the small press Firewheel Editions, which published the acclaimed journal Sentence: a Journal of Prose Poetics as well as books and chapbooks by Denise Duhamel, Neil de la Flor and Maureen Seaton, Catherine Sasanov, Rauan Klassnik, and others.

-In December 2012, Brian’s wife worked as a teacher at Sandy Hook School–which his son, Jacob, a young jazz musician, and his daughter, Sarah, both attended–where twenty children and six educators were murdered by an unstable individual with access to massive weaponry.
-Since then, Brian, his wife Abbey, and his daughter Sarah have been active in the movement to reduce gun violence by fighting for a better system of background checks for all gun purchases, better tracking of weapon ownership, holding those responsible for negligent gun fatalities and injuries accountable, getting assault weaponry and military ammunition off of the consumer market, and releasing the stranglehold that the National Rifle Association holds on so many national office holders.
+In December 2012, Brian’s wife worked as a teacher at Sandy Hook School–which his son, Jacob, and his daughter, Sarah, both attended–where twenty children and six educators were murdered by an unstable individual with access to massive weaponry.
+Since then, Brian, his wife Abbey, and his daughter Sarah have been active in the movement to reduce gun violence by fighting for a better system of background checks for all gun purchases, better tracking of weapon ownership, holding those responsible for negligent gun fatalities and injuries accountable, passing laws for safe gun storage, getting assault weaponry and military ammunition off of the consumer market, and supporting candidates committed to common sense gun legislation.

-To those ends, Brian has collaborated on a new project with co-editors Alexandra Teague, Dean Rader, and publisher Beacon Press: Bullets into Bells: Poets and Citizens Respond to Gun Violence.
-This anthology of poems by major poets, including 5 former US Poets Laureate, includes responses to each poem by gun violence survivors, activists, and political/religious/community leaders, including Samaria Rice (mother of Tamir), Lucy McBath (mother of Jordan Davis), Nobel Peace Prize Laureate Jody Williams, and Senator Chris Murphy.
+To those ends, Brian collaborated with co-editors Alexandra Teague, Dean Rader, and publisher Beacon Press on Bullets into Bells: Poets and Citizens Respond to Gun Violence.
+This anthology of poems by major poets, including 6 former US Poets Laureate, includes responses to each poem by gun violence survivors, activists, and political/religious/community leaders, including Samaria Rice (mother of Tamir), Lucy McBath (mother of Jordan Davis), Nobel Peace Prize Laureate Jody Williams, and Senator Chris Murphy.
 The goal of this project is to bring audiences around the country into conversation about our gun violence epidemic and to discuss ways that individual citizens can help make change.
-In the first half of 2018, the editors will conduct a series of events–conversations, readings, performances–that will visit each of the United States to contribute to those conversations.
+In the first half of 2018, the editors conducted over 40 events nationwide–conversations, readings, performances–that brought those conversations into local communities.

 Brian continues to serve as Professor of Writing, Linguistics, and Creative Process at Western Connecticut State University and is available for readings, events, and freelance editing and writing projects.